Milan Gašić: Early years

 Milan played with youth categories of Trayal and Napredak Kruševac.
 Later he played in a lower ranked league, for local club Jedinstvo from Mudrakovac.
 He was also with Zemun, during the time of Goran Bunjevčević.
-Later he made a six months break to recover an injury.
+Later he made a six-months break to recover an injury.
 At the beginning of 2014, he was on 2 days trial at Red Star Belgrade, but he left the third day because of political reasons.
 Later he signed for Mladost Lučani.

 Mladost Lučani

 Gašić joined the club for the 2013–14 winter break off-season.
 He was given a place in the protocol several times as a reserve player.
 He was given a chance before the end of season, making 3 league caps with 2 starts.
 Playing with Mladost Lučani, he won the Serbian First League and made a promotion in the Serbian SuperLiga.

 During the 2014–15 Serbian SuperLiga campaign, Gašić was mostly sitting on the bench.
 He made his first appearance in the season in a cup match against Čukarički, played on 24 September 2014.
 In the mid-season, Gašić suffered an ankle joint injury, after which he missed a period.
 He made his Serbian SuperLiga debut for Mladost in 28 fixture match against OFK Beograd, played on 13 May 2015, when he replaced Nebojša Gavrić at 73 minute.
-5 minutes later, he made penalty for opponent team, and got the yellow card after one start on Ivica Jovanović at the penalty box.
+5 minutes later, he made penalty for opponent team, and got the yellow card after a foul on Ivica Jovanović at the penalty box.
 He played all 90 minutes in 29 fixture match, in win against Radnički Niš, and also had a solid role against Red Star Belgrade in the last fixture of SuperLiga.
 After the end of season, Gašić left the club.

 Napredak Kruševac

-Gašić had signed with OFK Beograd in summer 2015, but he changed his mind in short time, so he returned in his home town and joined Napredak Kruševac.
+Gašić had signed with OFK Beograd in summer 2015, but he changed his mind in short time, so he returned to his home town and joined Napredak Kruševac.
 He made one-year deal with Napredak.
-During the first half of 2015–16 season, Gašić was in protocol once time, for the 2nd Serbian First League fixture.
+During the first half of 2015–16 season, Gašić was in protocol once, for the 2nd Serbian First League fixture.
 In the winter break off-season he was with team in Antalya, where played some friendly matches, but later he left the club.
 For the spring half of 2015–16 season, Gašić was loaned to Serbian League East side Temnić, where he stayed until the end of contract with Napredak.

 Borac Čačak

 In summer 2016, Gašić moved to Borac Čačak, training with club and playing several friendly matches during the pre-season.
 After many injuries in defence line, Gašić signed a contract with club at the beginning of August 2016, and made his debut for new club in 3rd fixture match of the 2016–17 Serbian SuperLiga season, against Voždovac.
-In last days of the summer transfer window 2016, Gašić moved to Serbian First League side Kolubara on a six-month loan deal, where he failed to make a single league appearance.
+In the last days of the summer transfer window 2016, Gašić moved to Serbian First League side Kolubara on a six-month loan deal, where he failed to make a single league appearance.